 5. Cheese is not just a garnish– “Restaurants also always enrich pasta sauces with cheese before grating it table side.
 When a little is added to the sauce, it melts and becomes a binder that lends to texture and flavor.”

 So there you have it.
-If you want to read the rest of the article, click here.
 The article, written by Oliver Strand is a wonderful mini-education on how to make perfect pasta in your very own kitchen.

 Oh yes, the recipe!
 Why you’ll love this dish: It’s easy on the budget, but tastes like a million bucks.
 It’s not complicated.
 It takes less than an hour start to finish (most of the time is simmering on the stove top, not actual work).
 I’ve made it twice, and we’ve loved it both times.
 Last Sunday, I started this at about 5.
 Served it before 6 with some crusty rolls, olive oil, balsamic and fresh green beans.
 It was almost like being back in Firenze.